alenai97/PEFT-MLLM/README.md

 # PEFT-MLLM
-Official Code and data for ACL 2024 finding, "An Empirical Study on Parameter-Efficient Fine-Tuning for MultiModal Large Language Models"
+Official Code and data for ACL 2024 finding, "An Empirical Study on Parameter-Efficient Fine-Tuning for MultiModal Large Language Models".

 ## Install